 For a detailed look at file syncing and specifying sync rules, see the Skaffold guide on file sync.

 Completing with context

-Based on the current schema, Cloud Code will provide contextual completions and relevant docs to help you choose the right option.
+Based on the current schema, Cloud Code provides contextual completions and relevant docs to help you choose the right option.

 Validating YAML schema

 Cloud Code offers schema validation support by flagging invalid tags and values in your YAML files and suggesting fixes when possible.

 Cloud Code surfaces relevant documentation when you hover over a value in the schema.

 Accessing resource definitions